Tochemey/goakt/README.md

 ### Redeployment

 When a node leaves the cluster, as long as the cluster quorum is stable, its actors are redeployed on the remaining nodes of the cluster.
 The redeployed actors are created with **_their initial state_**.
-To be able to recover from their current state before the cluster topology change, one needs to persist their state into a distributed storage and recover from there using the `PreStart` hook.
+Every field of the Actor set using the `PreStart` will have their value set as expected.
+On the contrary every field of the Actor will be set to their default go type value because actors are created using reflection.

 ### Built-in Discovery Providers